alitoly/alitoly/README.md

-## I'm new to Git, eager to learn and grow my skills.
+## Eager to learn and grow my skills.